[ Lymph Notes home ] [ Click to read 'Few and Far Between' by Wanda ]

 Compression (3) Knit Garments

-Compression garments are elastic knit two-way stretch sleeves or stockings that are worn under clothing during the day.
-These garments do not reduce swelling.
-Instead they help prevent additional swelling.
+Compression garments are elastic knit two-way stretch sleeves, or stockings.
+These are worn under clothing during the day and are not intended to reduce swelling.

-If a garment that does not fit properly, or have the appropriate level of compression, it will:
+If this compression garment does not fit properly, or if it does not have the appropriate level of compression, it will:

 • Be uncomfortable.

-• Force the flow of lymph back into the swollen limb.
+• Cause damage to the tissues by forcing the lymph to flow back into the already swollen limb.

-• These garments are not worn while sleeping because they provide too much compression when the body is inactive while at rest.
+These garments are not worn while sleeping because, when the body is inactive or at rest, knit garments provide too much compression.

-• Also, if the garment moves out of place during sleep it can cause constriction that damages the circulation.
+Also, if a knit garment moves out of place during sleep it could cause constriction that would damage the circulation.

-• These garments do not provide protection against sunburn.
-Unless an outer layer of clothing is worn, a high SPF sunscreen should be applied under the compression garment.
+• These garments DO NOT provide protection against sunburn.
+Unless an outer layer of clothing is worn, a high SPF sunscreen should be applied to the skin before donning the compression garment.

 [ Compression sleeve with silicone border ]